EthanKowatsch/CIS-1300-Course-Work/README.md

 ## Repository Structure

-The repository is organized into two main folders:
+The repository is organized into two main folders with CIS1300-Intro-to-Programming as the parent folder:

-CIS1300-Intro-to-Programming/
-├── assignments/ # All 5 course assignments
+- assignments/ # All 5 course assignments
-├── labs/ # All 6 lab exercises
+- labs/ # All 6 lab exercises
-└── README.md # This file
+- README.md # This file

 Each assignment or lab folder contains:

 - **Source code (`.c` and `.h` files)** – cleaned and ready to compile
-- **Test files (`test_main.c`)** – simple programs demonstrating how to use your functions
+- **Test files (`test_main.c`)** – simple programs demonstrating how to use the functions
 - **README.md** – a description of the assignment/lab, challenges, and learning outcomes

 ---